vanmars/ahoy/README.md

 ## To Do/Improvements

 Monday Morning
-* Add animations: scrolling effect for how does it work section, clouds across home screen
-* Refactor
+* Make signin, signup etc paths centered on screen
-* Afternoon: Testing, testing, testing
+* Afternoon: Testing, testing, testing...and refactor
+* If Time: Add cloud animation on spash page, loading wheel animation on API page, (and possible confetti on win page)

 Tuesday Morning
 * Update data table visualization graph on README
 * Finalize README documentation
 * Misc cleanup/refactor
-* Add loading wheel animation to API page (and possible confetti on win page), if time
-Afternoon: Deploy and prep for presentation
+Afternoon: Deploy and Prep for Presentation

 Post - Presentation
 * Create a drop-down menu for API search results